 Rebecca took part in Bordeaux’s first Irish Arts Festival with Village Wooing and How He Lied To Her Husband, directed by Michael James Ford.

-As a writer she recently enjoyed critical acclaim with her début play Mavericks at both Theatre Upstairs and Bewley’s Café Theatre, in which she also played the role of Chewie.
+As a writer she enjoyed critical acclaim with her début play Mavericks at both Theatre Upstairs and Bewley’s Café Theatre, in which she also played the role of Chewie.

 She was previously featured in U Magazine in their rising talent feature as One To Watch.

 “Grimes, who plays Chewie , and David Fennelly who plays Ben, are just so damned attractive, and have such good stage presence and discipline that you sit there and suffer with them through all the impossible dreams..
 It’s charming lunchtime fare….” – Emer O’Kelly – Sunday Independent

 “It has the endearingly self-satirising concept of two young people putting on a show about two young people putting on a show, but these two tackle it with such enthusiasm, such adept skill and such tongue-in-cheek humour that it becomes impossible to be anything but charmed by their performances.
 Rebecca Grimes and David Fennelly work with great precision at a frenetic pace and with excellent comic timing.” – Michael Moffatt, The Irish Mail on Sunday

 “We’ve had plays about actors before, but Mavericks enthusiastically pushes it one step further… a play about actors making a play about making a play.
 Mavericks depicts their struggles through a series of speedy vignettes… Fellow actor Nick Lee directs, and while the genesis of the play could have resulted in in-jokes and navel-gazing, the piece is made for a general audience.” – Eithne Shorthall, The Sunday Times